chinonso810/alx-higher_level_programming/0x00-python-hello_world/README.md

 		1. Wrote a Shell script that runs Python code.
                    The Python code will be saved in the environment variable $PYCODE

+		2. Wrote a Python script that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.